 🌳 Growing a Greener New Albany

 “Growing healthy trees in an urban environment takes planning and commitment,” stated Mayor Jeff Gahan.
-“We will continue working with our tree board and other professionals to make good decisions about protecting our tree canopy and to keep it healthy now and long into the future.”
+“We will continue working with our tree board and other professionals to make good decisions about protecting our tree canopy and to keep it healthy now and long into the future.
+I especially want to thank Indiana DNR for their efforts in helping keep our urban canopy strong.”

 These designations reflect our ongoing commitment to maintaining healthy urban trees and the important role they play in our community’s quality of life.